tzing/tugboat/docs/rules/step.rst

       This rule verifies the presence of a template within the same workflow.

-      If the template is defined in a different workflow and referenced using ``templateRef``, this rule will not detect it.
+      If the template is defined in a different workflow and referenced using :py:attr:`~tugboat.schemas.Step.templateRef`, this rule will not detect it.
       Tugboat does not currently support cross-workflow checks, even if the referenced workflow is included in the same run.

 ..
-STP3xx variable reference issues
+STP3xx argument reference issues

 .. rule:: STP301 Invalid parameter reference